markus-ntt-seidl/green-software-principles/Principles/measuring-software.md

 ## Measuring software using the GHG protocol

-The GHG protocol is the most common method organizations use to measure their carbon emissions.
+The Greenhouse Gas (GHG) protocol is the most common method organizations use to measure their carbon emissions.

 ### What scope does my application fall in?